-Here’s our big list of 100 greatest animal facts.
+Here’s our big list of the 101 greatest animal facts.
 This includes some of the most asked, fun, surprising and crazy animal facts from across the animal kingdom.
-The loudest, deadliest, fastest, largest and most bizarre, are all here in our big animal fact list.
+The loudest, deadliest, fastest, largest, most bizarre and random, are all here in our big animal fact list.

 1. The loudest animal in the world is a mere 2cm long, prawn.
-The Pistol Shrimp is capable of snapping it’s claw shut so rapidly, that it creates a bubble which collapses to produce a sonic blast, louder than a Corncode’s sonic boom.
+The Pistol Shrimp is capable of snapping its claw shut so rapidly, that it creates a bubble which collapses to produce a sonic blast, louder than a Concorde’s sonic boom.

-The shock wave can reach 230 decibels, louder than the sound of a gunshot.
-The imploding bubble for split seconds also generates temperates of 4,400C, nearly as hot as the sun, killing it’s prey.
+The shock wave can reach 230 decibels, also louder than the sound of a gunshot.
+The imploding bubble for split seconds also generates temperates of 4,400C, nearly as hot as the sun, killing its prey.
 1

 2. Flamingos are not pink.
 They are born grey, their diet of brine shrimp and blue green algae contains a natural pink dye called canthaxanthin that makes their feathers pink.

 Flamingos in zoos often lost their colouring, until zoo keepers supplemented their diets.
 2

 3. Otters “hold hands” while sleeping, so they don’t float away from each other.

 4. Hummingbirds are the only known birds that can also fly backwards.

 They often do this when retreating away from flowers.
 3

 5. Dolphins use toxic pufferfish to ‘get high’.